LukeLIN-web/distrubuted-ML-system/week report/week report 8.11-8.18.md

 ### Progress:

-day by day

-8.12

-I read paper Pollux.
-I find how we could design joint learning.
+I read the paper Pollux about how we could design joint learning.

-8.13

-I  try get trace, reproduce pollux.

 pollux agent: